 The MA Thesis

-Students will work with a supervisor and a second committee member.
+Students will work with a supervisor and a second committee member on their thesis.
 The type and amount of thesis supervision will be dictated by the topic, the needs of the individual student, and the supervisor's preferred methods.
+Drafts will be submitted as you proceed, and the final thesis is roughly 60 pages.
+The thesis will be assigned a Pass/Fail grade.

 Thesis Submission

-Students must prepare the final form of the thesis per Faculty of Graduate and Postdoctoral Studies regulations.
+Once assessed, students will prepare the final form of the thesis per Faculty of Graduate and Postdoctoral Studies regulations.

 Defense